swissspidy/preferred-languages/readme.txt

 == Upgrade Notice ==

-= 2.2.1 =
+= 2.2.2 =

-This release fixes the language selection on the login page as well as a minor incompatibility with WPML on the profile page.
+This release fixes a minor regression in the previous release with translation merging.